DM8AT/GLGE-Old/README.md

    - Preset for post processing core
    - Preset for different effects (Bloom, distortion, usw)

-Upcoming changes:
-- chaneging the default shaders from files to const char* or const std::vector< std::string >

 # Changelogs
 latest:
+- added possibility for creating shaders from source code as std::strings
+other:
 - deleted doxygen documentation, it was broken
-other:
+- changed default shader to std::string instead of external file
 - started logging the changelogs